newky2k/MessageBus/component/GettingStarted.md

 You can then post an event from anywhere in your application using the Id of the event to execute the Action in the registered `MessageBusEventHandler` objects.

-To post an event you create an instance of `CoreMessageBusEvent`, set the EventId, sender and any additional data you want to send
+To post an event you create an instance of `CoreMessageBusEvent`, set the EventId, sender and any additional data you want to send and then call Post on the relevant MessageBus.

 	using DSoft.Messaging;
 	...